brianhie/scanorama/README.md

 - Make sure the input matrices are cells-by-genes, not the transpose.

-- For large data set integration under memory constraints (e.g., if you run into a `MemoryError`), try lowering the `batch_size` parameter to improve memory usage and try sketch-based acceleration using the `sketch` parameter to `integrate()` to improve both memory usage and runtime.
+- For large dataset integration under memory constraints (e.g., if you run into a `MemoryError`), try lowering the `batch_size` parameter to improve memory usage and try sketch-based acceleration using the `sketch` parameter to `integrate()` to improve both memory usage and runtime.

 - Some users report "Illegal instruction" or "Segfault" errors using the most recent versions of the `annoy` package; Scanorama is tested with `annoy` version 1.11.5 on Ubuntu 18.04.